lizanx/CodingPath/Web/The-Odin-Project/Foundations/Foundations.md

 3. Understand that different people have different knowledge level.
 4. Only answer it if you know how to solve it.
 5. Admit it if you're not sure about the answer as it goes deeper.
-6. Spare enought time for the answering.
+6. Spare enough time for the answering.

 ## Computer Basics
 ### Is Windows an operating system or an application?